 In the combat, there are two types of weapon.
 Rapid-fire weapons have fire arcs (shown on the screen) which the enemy must be within in order for the weapon to fire.
 These hits are assigned based on the weapon accuracy percentage rather than the position of the target, assuming it is within the fire arc.
 Missiles work differently.
 They must be be in range and locked onto a target before they can be fired, but hits are calculated based on the position of the target relative to the missile.
 In short, this means you can evade them if you have a sufficiently agile craft.

 Certain types of both aircraft and UFO can perform special actions which can give them an advantage in combat.
-For instance, human F-17 interceptors and light UFOs can perform a ‘canopy roll’, which essentially allows them to strafe either left or right and is extremely useful when evading incoming fire (particularly missiles).
+For instance, human F-17 interceptors and light UFOs can perform an ‘evasive roll’, which allows them to dodge either left to evade incoming fire or missiles.
 These special abilities are on cooldowns, so must be used wisely.
 They also cost extra fuel, the universal currency of air combat in Xenonauts.
 The interceptor fuel level, less the distance to return to base, is imported from the strategic map.
 Fuel is burned rapidly in combat, so it is always a race against time to destroy the UFO before your aircraft are forced to disengage and return to base.
 Engaging the enemy on the very edge of your operational range is a risk, but if you’re fighting the aliens close to your base you’ll have plenty of fuel to burn on special abilities!

 There are over a dozen types of UFO in the game with different stats, weapons and fire arcs, each requiring different tactics to defeat – air combat in Xenonauts should be a whole new challenge for even experienced X-Com veterans!
 (The finished game will also contain an autoresolve system for those players who would prefer not to deal with the added complexity this brings to the game.)